 And if you already have a great relationship with your existing customers, ask them who they like.
-Send out a survey to your customers to ask them who their favorite bloggers and follows are to get a sense of their most trusted online personalities.
+Send out a survey to your customers with any relevant survey maker to ask them who their favorite bloggers and follows are to get a sense of their most trusted online personalities.

 Plus, if you have personal connections with the influencer, they’re more likely to work with you.

 Trial and error will only get you so far.
 To find influencers that will have the biggest impact on your brand, it’s recommended that you use an influencer monitoring tool.